zkemail/zk-email-verify/docs/README.md

 enforce particular constraints on the inputs.
 These circuits allow you to constrain that two hidden "signals" add or multiply to another; signals can correspond to provided inputs or can be computed intermediates.

-### RSA Public Key Tampering

-It is theoretically possible for a malicious signer to generate an invalid RSA keypair that allows them to create multiple Double Blind keys corresponding to the same public RSA key.
-In particular, proper RSA keypair generation algorithms guarantee that an RSA public key (modulus n, exponent e) satisfies:
-1. n = p * q is semiprime
-2. e is relatively prime to p-1 and q-1

-When these conditions are met, each (`message, public_key`) pairs maps to a unique signature, and nullifiers are unique as well.
-However, if the second condition is violated (i.e., if e is not relatively prime to p-1 and q-1), then the signature is non-unique.
-Thus, it is theoretically possible for malicious users to construct "tampered SSH keypairs" that would allow the user to produce multiple Double Blind Keys corresponding to a single public SSH key.
-This would allow them, e.g., multiple votes in an anonymous group voting system.

-The Double Blind team is working on a tool that allows users to prove that their public key hasn't been tampered with.
-This scheme relies on the fact that a random message is unlikely to be signable by a tampered-with public key.

 ## Additional Reading